JWST Parallel Observations

 Coordinated parallel observations are planned as part of a primary program, and are intended to amplify or supplement the primary science proposed in a given proposal.
 That is, the primary and parallel observations are planned together in a single program to accomplish the science goals, and hence are under the purview of a given proposal PI and science team.

 Pure parallel observations are from programs that make use of parallel observing slots derived from other accepted proposals.
 Hence, pure parallel programs are separate proposals, have separate PIs, and are selected independently from any primary programs they may be attached to.
-It is expected that many calibration observations will be obtained using pure parallel opportunities, but there will be openings for pure parallel science observations as well.
+Several pure parallel slots have to be used for calibration observations, but there typically are several openings for pure parallel science observations as well.

 There are a number of subtleties related to each of these modes of operation.
 For example, pure parallel observations are not permitted to impact or change the primary observations to which they are attached (with one exception described below), whereas coordinated parallel observations can be tailored to accommodate both the primary and parallel datasets since they are specified within a given proposal.
 (For example, dither patterns that work well with both instruments can be selected.)
 These subtleties are described below.